z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_04_BiggerSprites.md

 file](), although for the purposes of this discussion you can treat it as opaque.
 An 8x8 pixel sprite will require 4 of these, since it can occupy a maximum of 4 character cells on screen .
-For a 16x16 pixel sprite, 9 such char structs will be pre-prepared.
+For a 16x16 pixel sprite, 9 such char structs will be pre-prepared (see the numbered bubble graphic at the top of this article).
 And so on - since SP1 can support sprites of arbitrary size, the number of char structs required is also arbitrary.
 These char structs describe, amongst other things, the colour attributes the background tiles need to take when the sprite occupies them, and hence it's a sprite's char structs which must be modified to add colour to a sprite.

 Because a sprite can be of arbitrary size, and can hence have an arbitrary number of char structs controlling it, SP1 needs a way to allow these char